-ASSISTANT PROFESSOR, HYDROLOGY
+ASSISTANT PROFESSOR, SUSTAINABILITY SCIENCE

 Texas Christian University is ranked in the ‘Top 100 National Universities’ by the US News and World Report and is categorized as a Doctoral University: Higher Research Activity (R2) in the Carnegie Classifications.